hanwenzhang123/fullstack-note/01-note/README.md

 #### Event loop:
 - In JS there are 3 types of memory: `stack` used for functions call, `heap` for each of the objects, `queue` — setTimeout.
 - JS engine executes the function stack first.
 If the stack is empty, it pops the event from queue.
 If the event queue has another function call, it pushes it to stack and executes it again until it is empty.
 This is called event loop;

+#### Web API
+- All the code execution is done inside callstack, which is present in JS engine, which in turn is in browser.
+- Browser has some added functionalities like, Local storage, Timer, Address field, etc.
+1. SetTimeout()
+3. DOM APIs
+4. Fetch()
+5. LocalStorage
+6. Console
+7. Location

+#### Asynchronous web API
+- Q. Are only asynchronous web API callbacks, registered in the web API environment?
+- A. YES, the synchronous callback functions like what we pass inside map, filter, and reduce aren't registered in the Web API environment.
+It's just those async callback function that are registered.

 #### DOM Methods
 - Adding Elements: `body.append("Hello World")`; `body.append(div)`; `.appendChild(div)`;